trigger-corp/Forge-Documentation/source/android/getting-started.rst

     </head>

 * :ref:`Rerun <android-getting-started-run>` the application
-* Take a look at the command prompt/terminal running the code and you should see the greeting
+* Take a look at the command prompt/terminal running the code and you should see the log message from ``writeGreeting``.
 * **Important: Now that you know how to use logging it is highly encouraged to use it frequently for debugging purposes**

 Reference extension
 -------------------
 The files in `getting-started.zip <../_static/weather/getting-started.zip>`_ represent the code you should have in your src folder at this point.
-If you run into any issues this is a good place to look (remember to replace the 'author' and 'uuid' values in config.json with your own).
+If you run into any issues this is a good place to look.

 Troubleshooting
 ---------------